This is where I put the things that I love. Scroll slow and mellow out.

 – Barry White

-It appears you’ve reached the bottom!
-I will add more wonderful things over time, so be sure to come back someday.
+You’ve reached the bottom!
+I’ll add more things here as time goes on, so be sure to stop by someday.